 If the font you pick does not have the necessary accents (DIACRITICS) for the language that you write in, forget that font.
 To be able to write correctly is much more important than a cool typeface.

-For Office documents to be shared with other people or for web pages, use universal system fonts such as ARIAL (HELVETICA on Mac), GEORGIA or VERDANA so that everybody will see the same thing.
+For editable documents to be shared with other people or for web pages, use universal system fonts such as ARIAL (HELVETICA on Mac), GEORGIA or VERDANA so that everybody will see the same thing.
 (This topic assumes that you’re not competent in methods of using web fonts.)